Guaranteed Rate Field Seating – An Important Tip

 The upper level has some perks—there’s a great view of the city from the ramps, a nice breeze on warm days, and murals of Sox history on the upper concourse walls.
 But honestly, between the nerve-wracking agitation from possibly the steepest upper deck in baseball and the limits of what can be accessed, I wouldn’t get an upper level seat unless I was just going to a game and didn’t care about seeing the ballpark.

 Many White Sox fans are perfectly fine with that.
 But you might not be if you had driven hundreds of miles to see the place.
-Better to know ahead of time what type of seat to get…this will be a big help.
+Better to know ahead of time what type of seat to get.